 Although it has a catchy ring to it, it’s not the law.

-The Texas Department of Transportation has a website that says, “If you’re drinking, don’t get behind the wheel and take a chance on being arrested or hurting yourself or someone else.
+The Texas Department of Transportation had (the website is no longer functional) a website that says, “If you’re drinking, don’t get behind the wheel and take a chance on being arrested or hurting yourself or someone else.
 Find a sober ride.”

 There are a number of problems with the message on this site, but the first problem is that it insinuates that driving after drinking is illegal.